mahmoudkasaji/Arabic-VoC/replit.md

 ## Overview

 An Arabic-first multi-channel feedback processing platform built with Flask and SQLAlchemy.
-The system collects customer feedback from various channels (email, phone, website, social media, etc.), processes Arabic text using AI-powered analysis, and provides real-time analytics and insights.
+The system collects customer feedback from various channels, processes Arabic text using AI-powered analysis, provides real-time analytics and insights, and includes a comprehensive survey delivery system.
+The platform enables creating web-hosted surveys and distributing them via email, SMS, WhatsApp, and QR codes through a streamlined 3-step process.

 ## System Architecture